isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/contact-tracing.md

 In order to facilitate more precise contact tracing efforts, businesses are encouraged to facilitate check-out for their customers, clients and visitors.
 Businesses may do so by toggling to the SEGW check-out function within the SafeEntry (Business) App or by deploying the SafeEntry Gateway Check-Out Boxes<sup>11</sup>.
 Businesses need not enforce checking out but should encourage customers to do so as much as possible.

-<sup>6</sup> This is with the exception of venues that were earlier required to deploy the SEGW by 19 April 2021.
+<sup>6</sup> This is with the exception of venues that were earlier required to deploy the SEGW by 19 April 2021.<br>
-<sup>7</sup> From 21 July 2021, supermarkets that are fully within malls and buildings covered by TraceTogether-only SafeEntry and have the same operating hours, are required to implement TraceTogether-only SafeEntry for customers, clients and visitors, in addition to employees and contractors.
+<sup>7</sup> From 21 July 2021, supermarkets that are fully within malls and buildings covered by TraceTogether-only SafeEntry and have the same operating hours, are required to implement TraceTogether-only SafeEntry for customers, clients and visitors, in addition to employees and contractors.<br>
-<sup>8</sup> Large retail outlets located inside buildings (e.g. malls or commercial buildings) that are already covered by TraceTogether-only SafeEntry and SafeEntry Gateway, will not be required to deploy both, if they have the same operating hours.
+<sup>8</sup> Large retail outlets located inside buildings (e.g. malls or commercial buildings) that are already covered by TraceTogether-only SafeEntry and SafeEntry Gateway, will not be required to deploy both, if they have the same operating hours.<br>
-<sup>9</sup> These premises will be informed by the National Environmental Agency and Housing Development Board.
+<sup>9</sup> These premises will be informed by the National Environmental Agency and Housing Development Board.<br>
-<sup>10</sup> Selected museums will be informed by the National Heritage Board (NHB)
+<sup>10</sup> Selected museums will be informed by the National Heritage Board (NHB) <br>
 <sup>11</sup> The distribution of SEGW Check-Out Boxes is prioritised to venues with higher throughput of visitors, and places where people are likely to be in close proximity for prolonged periods with their masks off.
-Eligible businesses will be notified via email and SMS and receive the Check-Out Box via delivery.
+Eligible businesses will be notified via email and SMS and receive the Check-Out Box via delivery. <br>

 ---

 ### 3. TraceTogether